g0v-br/Orcamento-Inteligente.br/README.md

 From a conceptual point of view LODMAP2D a [Bubble Graph Ontology(BGO)](http://linkeddata.center/lodmap-bgo/v1) browser.

+It uses following restrictions:

+- **bgo:icon**: if its datatype is a string, it is considered as the name of an icon in fab library.
+- **bgo:link**: if it is a string, it is considered an route (e.g. "/table" ).

 From a technical point of view, LODMAP2D is a single page web application (SPA) developed with the [Vue framework](https://vuejs.org/) according to the [SOLID specifications](https://github.com/solid/solid-spec) and based on the [Data Driven Document (d3)](https://d3js.org/) library.